Self Care is not what you do after everything else is done. It’s how you do everything.

 What is self care?

-Self care is so much more than putting on a face mask, pouring yourself a glass of wine, running yourself a hot bath and posting a picture of it on Instagram, captioning it #selfcare.
+Self care is so much more than putting on a face mask, pouring yourself a glass of wine or running yourself a hot bath.
 Self care is a term that describes everything you deliberately do for your mental, physical and emotional wellbeing.
 It may sound very simple, but many of us pay too little attention to practicing self care.
 It can range from not checking your work email at night to booking yourself a pedicure, meditating or going on a well-deserved vacation.

 Why is self care so important?

 We often ask a lot of ourselves: working fulltime and, although we shouldn’t, being available for work-related questions outside office hours as well, managing our personal life at home and trying to squeeze in quality time with friends and family.
 That’s a lot to juggle!
 Having a lot going on in your life can be very emotionally draining.
 You might feel like you just have to push through, but you can’t pour from an empty cup!
 That’s why taking care of your own well-being is important.
 Establishing a loving relationship with yourself will make you a happier, more relaxed person who’s able to give more in the areas we all find so important; our career, our friends and family and our home life.